luka7icja/MyCV/HTML-CSS-CV-base-master/README.md

-# CV base
+# CV

-Podstawa projektu do pobrania.
-Pełen tutorial z opisem na blogu Fly Nerd: CV w HTML / CSS
+A project created using a tutorial by Ritaly: https://www.flynerd.pl/2018/07/stworz-cv-w-html-i-css-krok-po-kroku.html

 ### Zakres